ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 ### Attracting talent

 The public cloud is a hot topic within the software engineering community and there are a lot of people interested in it.
-A nice side-effect of using the public cloud is that you'll have an easier time attracting highly skilled talent to work on the project.
+A nice advantage of using the public cloud is that you'll have an easier time attracting highly-skilled talent to work on the project.
 On-premise solutions are often considered legacy and aren't as attractive to new hires.
 The cloud also provides a lot of certification and specialisation tracks, allowing you to effectively find people that have proper record for using the solutions.